GREAT-WHU/GREAT-Dataset/Readme.md

     </tr>
 </table>

 &ensp;&ensp;&ensp;In 2022, only the GNSS receiver was replaced, with the model changing from Septentrio PolaRx5 to AsteRx4.
 The AsteRx4 is also a high-precision, multi-frequency, multi-system receiver that supports the same signals.
+At the same time, we modified the camera frequency, changing it from 20 Hz to 10Hz.

 ## Comparison with other datasets
 The table below summarizes the characteristics of the GREAT Dataset compared to various existing high-quality SLAM datasets: